Dhanashree0714/Redstore-/README.md

 # Redstore-
-Redstore is an e-commerce website offering the seamless shopping Experience
+Redstore is an e-commerce platform offering the seamless shopping Experience